-In particular, contributions to autonomy constitute the fundamental normative relation of serving a function.
-Note first that this notion is not epiphenomenal: there is a definite causal difference between some far from equilibrium system continuing to exist or going to equilibrium and thus ceasing to exist.
-Second, the normative is naturally emergent: a candidate contribution can succeed or fail in supporting the system, and this success or failure makes a difference to the system, and, thus, the world.
-In this model, the asymmetry between function and dysfunction is derived from the fundamental physical asymmetry between equilibrium and far from equilibrium systems: far from equilibrium systems require work to remain far from equilibrium, while equilibrium systems do not require work to remain at equilibrium.
+As such, contributions to autonomy are the basic instances of serving a function.
+This model of serving a function is, first, not epiphenomenal: it makes a definite causal difference whether or not a particular far from equilibrium autonomous system continues to exist, or goes to equilibrium and thereby ceases to exist.
+Second, it is normative: such a contribution can succeed or fail in supporting the system, and this makes a distinct difference to the system, and to the world.
+The asymmetry of functional/dysfunctional is derived in this model from the fundamental physical asymmetry between equilibrium and far from equilibrium systems.